Pramod-Kumar808/Pramod-Kumar808/README.md

 - 👋 Hi, I’m Pramod-Kumar
 - 👀 I’m interested in Artificical Intelligence Technologies
-- 💞️ Currently looking for an Internship programm for a period of 6 month starting from Sep,Oct 2021

 #### Data Science and Artificial Intelligence : <br />